ElijahGCHEN/TIL/c++/trivia.md

 ### `#define` and `typedef`
 `#define` is a preprocessor token: the compiler itself will never see it.
 `typedef` is a compiler token: the preprocessor does not care about it.
+Also, `typedef` is equivalent to `using` for type alias.

 `typedef` obeys scoping rules just like variables, whereas `define` stays valid until the end of the compilation unit (or until a matching undef).